 I love teaching students how to see the social systems shaping everyday life.
+And in 2019, I won the statewide UConn AAUP Teaching Excellence Award: Early Career.
 I mainly teach courses that provide theoretical frameworks in medical sociology, disability studies, feminist theory, and science & technology studies (STS).
 Armed with these tools, students map viewpoints of various stakeholders invested in particular technologies, healthcare issues, or disabilities.
 Whatever jobs my students go on to do, I want them to leave my courses with confidence in their critical thinking skills and - because of their exposure to sociological thinking, attention to the family context, and the humanistic side of science, medicine & technology - able to do those jobs better and be thoughtful 21st century citizens.

 I currently teach the following undergraduate courses: Gender & Science; Feminist Disability Studies; and Biotechnology, Disability and the Family.
 You can find the syllabi for most of my courses here.
 At the graduate level, I teach Qualitative Research Methods.
 I am also currently accepting graduate students who would like to work with me.